jtwig/book/engine/resources.md

 **How it works?**
 <p style="text-align: justify;">
-While configuring Jtwig, has already shown in the Environment configuration, it's possible to specify multiple Resource resolvers.
-Such list is then iterated in the same order they were added, where the first resolver returning a non-empty result will be the one used.
+While configuring Jtwig, has already shown in the Environment configuration, it's possible to specify multiple resource resolvers.
+Such list is then iterated in the same order they were added to the configuration, where the first resolver returning a non-empty result will be the one used.
 </p>

 **Default resolvers**